yue-sun/generative-art/README.md

 - No enrollment cap
 - Class open to the public; all are welcome to enroll!
-- Options to enroll for selected days of the mini-course
+- You can sign up for as many or as few days as you want
 - To preview some of the topics we will be covering, you can visit previous iterations of the [Generative Art Workshop](https://github.com/gvarnavi/generative-art-iap) taught during MIT IAP 2017-2022

 ## Schedule